sap-tutorials/Tutorials/tutorials/hxe-sles-server-apps-local/hxe-sles-server-apps-local.md

 ---
-title: Install SAP HANA 2.0, express edition on Red Hat Enterprise Linux (Server + Applications)
+title: Install SAP HANA 2.0, express edition on SUSE Linux Enterprise (Server + Applications)
-description: Learn how to prepare your Red Hat Enterprise Linux system to install and test SAP HANA, express edition
+description: Learn how to prepare your SUSE Linux Enterprise system to install and test SAP HANA, express edition
 primary_tag: products>sap-hana\,-express-edition
 tags: [  tutorial>intermediate, products>sap-hana\,-express-edition]
 ---

 ### You will learn
-In this tutorial, you will install the dependencies needed and configure your Red Hat Enterprise Linux system for the setup and execution of SAP HANA, express edition.
+In this tutorial, you will install the dependencies needed and configure your SUSE Linux Enterprise system for the setup and execution of SAP HANA, express edition.

 Then you will learn how to download the binary installer archives of SAP HANA 2.0, express edition, decompress and install it on your server, including some additional packages for your SAP HANA 2.0, express edition installation.